-Saturn is a brilliant yellow ‘star’ with the eye alone but even a small scope will reveal it for the ringed wonder it really is.
+Simple sky-watching with the unaided eye is great fun, but there comes a time when everyone wants to look through a telescope – so how to choose a telescope?
+Saturn is a brilliant yellow ‘star’ with the eye alone but even a small telescope will reveal it for the ringed wonder it really is.

 If there is an astronomy club in your locality then joining them on an observing night might be enough to satisfy your telescope curiosity.
 But once hooked on the sky, the chances are you will want a telescope of your own.

 If you are careful in making your choice, there has never been a better time to buy one – they are cheaper than ever in real terms.
 Some, including many from the major players in the market, Celestron and Meade, have computerised mounts meaning that in theory they will find your targets for you.
-Find some great independent telescope reviews at the Cloudy Nights site.
+You can find ind some independent telescope reviews at the Cloudy Nights site.

-though you should remember the adage “buyer beware” and research the model you see advertised and take appropriate precautions before handing over your money.
-A useful guide to shopping safely online can be found here.
+You can also find a bargain telescope or accessories such as eyepieces on eBay though you should remember the adage “buyer beware” and research the model you see advertised and take appropriate precautions before handing over your money.

 The array of telescopes on offer may seem bewildering but they boil down to two basic types – the refractor and the relector, plus so-called catadioptrics which marry the two forms.